simulogics/prosperousuniverse-docs/content/wiki/pro-license/_index.md

 There is a new command (`GIFT`) that shows an overview of received and sent gifts.
 It also allows sending a gift by selecting the number of days and the recipient.
 The minimum number of gifted days is 3.

+Please note that it is not permitted to trade PRO license gifts for in-game valuables or real world money.

 {{% about-this-page %}}